-Hemophilia is a disorder in which the blood does not clot properly, leading to extended bleeding.
+Hemophilia is a blood disorder in which the blood does not clot properly, leading to extensive bleeding.
 The bleeding can be external or internal, especially in the knees, ankles, and elbows.
 There are two types of hemophilia: type A and type B. Hemophilia A is the most common form and is a genetic disorder in which the protein required for clotting, factor VIII, is missing or deficient.
-Hemophilia B is five times less common and results from a deficiency in the factor IX clotting agent.
-Individuals with either form of hemophilia may bleed longer from injuries and may bleed internally into the joints and muscles, which can result in organ damage.
+Hemophilia B, also known as Christmas disease, is four times less common and results from a deficiency in the factor IX clotting agent.
+Individuals with either form of hemophilia may bleed longer from sustained injuries and may bleed internally from the joints and muscles, which can result in organ damage.
 Hemophilia is more likely to be found in men and rarely found in women; however women can be gene carriers of the disease.

 - Among U.S.-born males, about one in 5,000 will have hemophilia.

-- More than 70 percent of those with hemophilia have the most severe form.
+- More than 70 percent of those with hemophilia type A have the most severe form.